|

 Comprehensive gazetteer, an encyclopedia of geographical places and features.
 Includes database of names, descriptions, and characteristics of over 165,000 places in the world.
 Search by type of place, place name or word search.

 - Visited Countries Custom Map.
-Prepare a map of all the countries or states you have visited.
+Prepare a custom map of all the countries or states you have visited.

 - Surface Distance Between Two Points